awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/pipe-mgmt.md

-# Data pipeline management
+# Data pipeline maintenance
-This solution provides three features to help you manage and operate the data pipeline after it gets created.
+This solution provides three features to help you manage and maintain the data pipeline after it gets created.

 ## Monitoring and Alarms
 The solution collects metrics from each resource in the data pipeline and creates monitoring dashboards in CloudWatch, which provides you a comprehensive view into the pipeline status.
 It also provides a set of alarms that will notify project owner if anything goes abnormal.